For Erdogan quarrel with Assad is one thing, Putin another

 DECOUPLING

-Russia, meanwhile, has been Assad's biggest supporter at the United Nations, and sold Syria $1 billion of arms last year.
+Russia, meanwhile, has been Assad's biggest supporter at the United Nations, and sold Syria $1 billion (622 million pounds) of arms last year.
 Yet until now, Ankara has managed to avoid allowing Syria to wreck its relationship with Moscow.

 "It is a sensitive issue but there are ways of decoupling the Syrian question from the Turkish-Russian bilateral relationship," former Turkish foreign minister Yasar Yakis, one of the founding members of the ruling AK Party, told Reuters.